I write code professionally as part of my role as CTO and architect of early startups.

 Python is my language of choice and I publish code on github, such as:

-- pymacaron: a Python microservice framework, based on Flask, OpenAPI (swagger), docker and AWS/beanstalk.
-And here is pymacaron's repository.
+- pymacaron: a Python microservice framework, based on Flask, swagger, docker and AWS Beanstalk or GKE.
+More about it here.

 I used to code Perl, and have some modules on CPAN, such as: